swati210994/swati210994.github.io/_pages/about.md

   - /about.html
 ---

-My name is Swati Meena, and I am a Masters in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bombay](http://www.iitb.ac.in/).
+My name is Swati Meena, and I am a Data scientist at [Sprinklr](https://www.sprinklr.com/).
 I have worked in the area of deep learning applications to the medical images specifically for breast cancer diagnosis and prognosis at MeDAL (Medical Deep Learning and Artificial Intelligence Lab).
 I have worked in the area with pathology images.
 I also have a keen interest in the field of Computer vision, and Natural language processing.

 I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
-To get an insight into my professional life so far, you can have a look at my [CV](/images/Deepak_anand.pdf).
+To get an insight into my professional life so far, you can have a look at my [CV](/images/183070009_0.pdf).

 ## Updates

 * <b>Present:</b> Joined [Sprinklr](https://www.sprinklr.com/) as a <b>Data Scientist</b> intern and working on a spam detection model.

+* <b> July 2020:</b> Completed Masters in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bombay](http://www.iitb.ac.in/).

 * <b> June 2020:</b> Sucessfully completed Masters thesis project on  'Pathological features discrimination in Lymph node using deep learning techniques' at [IIT Bombay](http://www.iitb.ac.in/) in collaboration with [Kings College London](https://www.kcl.ac.uk/).